1. Home>

 Criarse in the Subjunctive Imperfect

 The Subjunctive Imperfect is used to speak about unlikely or uncertain events in the past or to cast an opinion (emotional) about something that happened in the past.
-For example, "me criara", meaning "I raised".
+For example, "me criara", meaning "I grew".

 In Spanish, the Subjunctive Imperfect is known as "El Imperfecto Subjuntivo".